 iPad can also take advantage of a full-screen Now Playing experience.
 You can easily toggle between seeing time-synched lyrics or the Up Next queue, too.

 Apple purchased classical music streaming service Primephonic in August 2021.
-It plans to release a dedicated classical streaming app by March 2022 to offer a stulized experience.
+It plans to release a dedicated classical streaming app by March 2022 to offer a stylized experience.

-The regular subscription price is $9.99 per month for one person.
-There's also a family subscription option which, for $14.99 per month, is for up to six people in the same household.
+The regular subscription price is $10.99 per month for one person.
+There's also a family subscription option for $16.99 per month for up to six people in the same household.

 Apple also offers a student rate of $4.99 per month, and there is a one-month free trial for any user.